Last Updated on March 21, 2021

 The Passover commemorated freedom from slavery, Holy Communion commemorates our freedom from sin.

 Last year, 2010, we celebrated a “mini” Seder meal, and this year we celebrated as well.
 I decided to try to make it a meal that might have been served in Jesus’ time, something that would have been common in the Mediterranean.
-Our menu had a lot of lemon, including the dessert, Lemon Bars.
+Our menu had a lot of lemons, including the dessert, Lemon Bars.
 We did not want to have dessert before going to Mass, so we had it after we got home.
 It was the perfect end of a perfect day!

 Our Seder Menu